boreec/Space-Race/README.md

 # Space Race

-This game is an amateur reproduction of Space Race made by Atari.
+This game is an amateur reproduction of the [Space Race](https://en.wikipedia.org/wiki/Space_Race_(video_game)) game initially created by Atari, Inc. in 1973.

+This program was built completely with rust and the sdl2 bindings.

 To see similar projects I made: https://boreec.fr/projects/